Horizant extended-release tablets

 Treating moderate to severe restless legs syndrome (RLS).
 It is also used to manage nerve pain caused by shingles.
 It may also be used for other conditions as determined by your doctor.

-Horizant extended-release tablets is related to the seizure medicine gabapentin.
+Horizant extended-release tablets are related to the seizure medicine gabapentin.
 Exactly how it works to treat RLS and nerve pain is not known.

 Do NOT use Horizant extended-release tablets if: